yuvalmGS/gigaspaces-wiki-jekyll/xap100/change-api-custom-operation.markdown

 ---
-layout: post10
+layout: post100
-title:  Custom Change Operation
+title:  Custom Change
-categories: XAP10
+categories: XAP100
 parent: change-api.html
 weight: 100
 ---

-{% summary %}This page describes how to implement a custom change operation and how to use it.{% endsummary %}
+{% summary %}{% endsummary %}

-# What Is a Custom Change Operation

-A custom change operation lets the user implement her own change operation in case the built-in operations (increment, add, remove, set, etc.) do not suffice.
-This is a very powerful capability but it must be used with extreme care.
+A custom change operation lets the user implement his own change operation in case the built-in operations (increment, add, remove, set, etc.) do not suffice.
+This is a very powerful capability but it must be used with extreme caution.

 # Implementing and Using a Custom Change Operation